bgkatz/xfemm/PERFORMANCE.md

 ## 7c.
 LDLT silent inaccuracy on indefinite Newton Jacobians — BUG FIXED (2026-08-27)

-Found via spurious motoropt MC results (jagged flux waveforms, phases not 120° apart, 8x torque ripple on occasional designs — e.g. design 39054 in 50x14.db).
+Found via spurious Monte-Carlo results in the downstream motor-design toolbox (jagged flux waveforms, phases not 120° apart, 8x torque ripple on occasional designs).
 Root cause: `SimplicialLDLT` does no pivoting and has no convergence criterion; on some designs the nonlinear Newton Jacobian goes (numerically) indefinite once B-H updates kick in (cubic B-H spline overshoot can produce locally negative differential permeability), and the